qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 Creating new layers from an existing layer
 ==========================================

-Both raster and vector layers can be saved in a different format and/or reprojected to a different coordinate reference system (CRS) using the :menuselection:`Layer --> Save As...` menu or right-clicking on the layer in the :guilabel:`Layers panel` and selecting:
+Layers (raster, vector and point cloud) can be saved in a different format and/or reprojected to a different coordinate reference system (CRS) using the :menuselection:`Layer --> Save As...` menu or right-clicking on the layer in the :guilabel:`Layers panel` and selecting: